lorenzo-villa-hub/defermi/README.md

 ## Quick-start

 The central class of the library is `DefectsAnalysis`.
-The most flexible way to initialize it is by using a `pandas.DataFrame`
+The most flexible way to initialize it is using a `pandas.DataFrame`.
-The minimal approach is to initialize the class with a `pandas.DataFrame`.
 Columns are:
 - `name` : Name of the defect, naming conventions described below.
 - `charge` : Defect charge.
 - `multiplicity` : Multiplicity in the unit cell.